henkel/jenkins-slave-osmosis/README.md

 $ osmosis --rbf /opt/osmosis/germany-latest.osm.pbf --tee 1 --bounding-box left=8.30 bottom=48.86 right=8.59 top=49.03 --wx /opt/osmosis/karlsruhe.osm
 ```

 # How to use this image with Jenkins
-Jenkins can automatically pull the image and a launch a build slave using the Could feature.
+Jenkins is able to automatically pull the image and launch the build slave using its Could feature.

-Add a new Docker Template to Jenkins' Docker Cloud
+Add a new Docker Template to Jenkins' Docker Cloud:
 1. Docker Image: henkel/jenkins-slave-osmosis:latest
 2. Volumes: <your local path>:/opt/osmosis
 3. Labels: osmosis